-Specialist level services: The Adoption Support Gateway gives adoptive families the opportunity to access specialist services with our partner organisations.
+Specialist level services: The Support Gateway gives adoptive families the opportunity to access specialist services with our partner organisations.
 The packages of care delivered are bespoke and specific to the families and child’s needs.

 The right therapy at the right time

 Research shows that therapy is often offered based on availability and the services known to a particular worker.
-The Adoption Support Gateway offers a social worker and parents a consultation with a clinical psychologist in order to help them better understand the presenting difficulties and clearly formulate a bespoke treatment plan incorporating a wide range of available services.
+The Support Gateway offers a social worker and parents a consultation with a clinical psychologist in order to help them better understand the presenting difficulties and clearly formulate a bespoke treatment plan incorporating a wide range of available services.